enricocavalli/enricocavalli.github.io/content/writeups/THM/AOC2024 Side Quest 5 writeup.md

 };
 ```

-The endpoints need a JWT authentication, but luckily for us it is done with public key infrastructure and the admin app grabs the the JWKS from  a place that is actually under our control
+The endpoints need a JWT authentication, but luckily for us it is done with public key infrastructure and the admin app grabs the  JWKS from  a place that is actually under our control

 ```javascript
 async function fetchJWKS() {